- Course: Civil Engineering PhD

 Research into the durability of concrete

-Joseph’s research aims to investigate the effects of combined chloride and sulphate environments on the performance of slag cement systems; in particular the influence of slag composition, temperature and curing duration.
+Joseph’s research aimed to investigate the effects of combined chloride and sulphate environments on the performance of slag cement systems; in particular the influence of slag composition, temperature and curing duration.

 “I was inspired by my primary supervisor after our first meeting in Leeds upon my arrival,” Joseph said.